What is Marketing Automation and How Does It Help Marketers

 3. Rank Tracking

-The main purpose for doing SEO is to rank your targeted keywords in search engines.
+SEO's main purpose is to rank your targeted keywords in search engines.
 It’s a big challenge for SEO experts to track keyword ranking manually, especially when they have different SEO campaigns with hundreds of pages.

-But, with automation, the rank tracking is supper easy.
-All you need to do is finding a convenient tool and then identifying your keywords that you want to track.
+But, with automation, rank tracking is super easy.
+All you need to do is finding a convenient tool and then identifying the keywords that you want to track.

 It sounds simple, right?
 And for the most part, it is.